 The most important things to know about the virus is how to lower the chance of infection.
 Well-aired rooms, masks in enclosed spaces, physical distancing all considerably reduce the risk.
 This is especially so for the risk groups such as the over-60s, the overweight and diabetic individuals.

 At present, there is evidence that if one respiratory virus is circulating, others will not be so effective.
 If there is a flu epidemic, there are fewer common colds.
-I suspect this will be true for SARS-CoV-2 but whether this virus or influenza will dominate is an open question.
+Since its emergence, the SARS-CoV-2 pandemic has reduced respiratory infections by almost all other pathogens with the exception of the common cold virus.

-SARS-CoV-2 may persist but not in the host DNA.
+SARS-CoV-2 may persist, but not in the host DNA.
 We need more data on long-term infections to see how long and where in the body the virus remains.
+Analysis of long COVID-19 patients indicate that most of them are negative for the virus.
+The reasons why some people have long-term symptoms is still unclear.
+One problem is the variety of symptoms shown by long-term COVID-19 sufferers.

 I found biology and chemistry fun at school.
 Biochemistry seemed to combine the two and I didn’t think that chemistry had much future in research so I decided to study biochemistry at university.
 I wanted to find a job after my bachelor but the careers advisor told me to do a PhD so I did.
 I wasn’t convinced that I was good enough to do a career in research but I realised I wasn’t trained for anything else so I kept applying for positions and kept being offered them.
 At some point, I realised I was becoming a research scientist with some interesting publications to my name.